PerplexDigital/Perplex.ContentBlocks/README.md

     -   This helps editors to distinguish better between available blocks
     -   Pickers show blocks in categories to help organization when available block count is high

+## Umbraco 9 / .NET 5

+A beta release of ContentBlocks 2.0 which supports Umbraco 9 / .NET 5 is [out now on NuGet](https://www.nuget.org/packages/Perplex.ContentBlocks/2.0.0-beta.1).
+This package can be installed in both v8 and v9 websites.

+It can be installed as usual via NuGet, just make sure to tick "Include prerelease" or use

+`Install-Package -Pre Perplex.ContentBlocks`

+This is direct port of `v1.9.0` and the API is almost identical.
+There is a small change in the way you render the Content Blocks in your Razor view.
+See [Rendering Content Blocks](#rendering-content-blocks) for details.

 ## Demo

 A short demo video can be viewed below.